The Hunchback of Notre Dame (1996 film)

-The Hunchback of Notre Dame is a 1996 American animated musical drama film produced by Walt Disney Feature Animation and released by Walt Disney Pictures.
-The 34th Disney animated feature film and the seventh produced during the Disney Renaissance, it is loosely based on the 1831 novel of the same name by Victor Hugo.
-The film was directed by Gary Trousdale and Kirk Wise and produced by Don Hahn, from a screenplay written by Tab Murphy, Irene Mecchi, Jonathan Roberts, and the writing team of Bob Tzudiker and Noni White.
-Featuring the voices of Tom Hulce, Demi Moore, Tony Jay, and Kevin Kline, the film follows Quasimodo, the deformed and confined bell-ringer of Notre Dame, and his yearning to explore the outside world and be accepted by society, against the wishes of his cruel, puritanical foster father Claude Frollo, who also wants to exterminate Paris' Romani population.
+The Hunchback of Notre Dame is a 1996 American animated medieval period musical film produced by Walt Disney Feature Animation and released by Walt Disney Pictures, loosely based on the 1831 novel by Victor Hugo.
+The film was directed by Gary Trousdale and Kirk Wise, produced by Don Hahn, and written by Tab Murphy, Irene Mecchi, Jonathan Roberts, and the writing team of Bob Tzudiker and Noni White.
+Starring the voices of Tom Hulce, Demi Moore, Tony Jay, and Kevin Kline, the film follows Quasimodo (Hulce), the deformed and confined bell-ringer of Notre Dame, and his yearning to explore the outside world and be accepted by society, against the wishes of his cruel, puritanical foster father Claude Frollo (Jay), who also wants to exterminate Paris' Romani population.

-The film is considered to be one of Disney's darkest animated films due to its mature subject matter such as infanticide, lust, damnation, antiziganism, genocide, and sin, despite the changes made from the original source material in order to ensure a G rating from the MPAA.
-The musical score was written by Alan Menken, with songs written by Menken and lyricist Stephen Schwartz, who had previously collaborated on Pocahontas (1995).
-The pair later also collaborated on 2007's Enchanted.
+In 1993, David Stainton, then a development executive at Disney Feature Animation, conceived the idea to adapt Victor Hugo's Gothic novel into an animated feature.
+He subsequently pitched the idea to then-Disney Studios chairman Jeffrey Katzenberg.
+At Katzenberg's request, Trousdale, Wise, and Hahn joined the project in 1993.
+Murphy wrote the first draft of the script, and Mecchi and Roberts, who had rewritten the script for The Lion King (1994), were soon brought in.
+Additional rewrites were provided by Tzudiker and White.
+That same year, the production team embarked on a research trip to Paris to study the Notre-Dame cathedral and additional locations for the film.
+The musical score was composed by Alan Menken, with songs written by Menken and lyricist Stephen Schwartz.

-The Hunchback of Notre Dame was released on June 21, 1996, to generally positive reviews.
-It was a commercial success, grossing over $325 million worldwide and becoming the fifth highest-grossing film of 1996.
-The film received Academy Award and Golden Globe Award nominations for its musical score.
+The Hunchback of Notre Dame premiered at the Louisiana Superdome in New Orleans on June 19, 1996, and was released in the United States on June 21.
+The film received generally positive reviews and was a commercial success, grossing over $325 million worldwide and becoming the fifth highest-grossing film of 1996.
+Despite the film's changes made from the original source material and adding comedic elements to ensure a G rating from the MPAA, it remains more mature and darker than any Disney animated films with approach to thematic elements, including themes of genocide, lust, prejudice, sin, and redemption.

 A stage adaptation of the film was produced by Walt Disney Theatrical in 1999.
 A direct-to-video sequel, The Hunchback of Notre Dame II, was released in 2002.